khoih-prog/ESPAsync_WiFiManager/README.md

       Serial.println(F("No stored Credentials."));
     }
   }

-  //Local intialization.
-Once its business is done, there is no need to keep it around

   // Extra parameters to be configured
   // After connecting, parameter.getValue() will get you the configured value